Miiden/EyeSpy/README.md

 ## Installation

 There is no specific installation required for EyeSpy.
-Simply download the script from the [GitHub repository](https://github.com/Miiden/EyeSpy) and run it using PowerShell.
+Simply download the script from the and run it using PowerShell.

 ## Usage